 Anti-Harassment & Nondiscrimination Policy

 Please find our anti-harassment policy below.
-If you have any questions about Bad Dog's nondiscrimination policy, suggestions for improvement, or causes for concern please email email@example.com to get in touch with General Manager, Lisa Amerongen and Artistic Director Julie Osborne.
+If you have any questions about Bad Dog's nondiscrimination policy, suggestions for improvement, or causes for concern please email email@example.com to get in touch with General Manager, Lisa Amerongen, Artistic Director Julie Osborne, and interim Artistic Director Etan Muskat.
 You may also make use of our Anonymous Reporting Form at any time.

 Reports will be handled on a case by case basis, beginning with a conversation between the complainant and a two person panel made up of one board member and one staff member, both of the complainant's choosing.
 It is our hope to make this process as comfortable and unbiased as possible as we navigate the delicate nature of our of our community/work environment and the uniqueness of each situation.
 The conversation will help inform any future action and will take into account the complainant's wishes as well as the best practises for our company.

 We will maintain the anonymity of those making reports and share pertinent information with our staff and community as each situation dictates - much like we have in the above message.

 The Bad Dog Theatre Company is committed to providing an environment free of discrimination and harassment, where all individuals are treated with respect and dignity, can contribute fully and have equal opportunities.

 Under the Ontario Human Rights Code, every person has the right to be free from harassment and discrimination.
 Harassment and discrimination will not be tolerated, condoned or ignored at The Bad Dog Theatre Company.
 If a claim of harassment or discrimination is proven, disciplinary measures will be applied, up to and including termination of employment.

 The Bad Dog Theatre Company is committed to a comprehensive strategy to address harassment and discrimination, including:

 - regularly monitoring organizational systems for barriers relating to Code grounds